squaregoldfish/infrastructure/README.md

 Login to fsicos and run the following to see the available snapshots of `rdflog` backup:<br/>
 `borg list /disk/data/bbserver/repos/fsicos.lunarc.lu.se/pgrep_rdflog/default/ | tail`

-Choose the snapshot to reconstruct your local environment from, and extract it to currecnt directory by running e.g. the following (last part is the snapshot timestamp):<br/>
+Choose the snapshot to reconstruct your local environment from, and extract it to current directory by running e.g. the following (last part is the snapshot timestamp):<br/>
 `borg extract /disk/data/bbserver/repos/fsicos.lunarc.lu.se/pgrep_rdflog/default/::2020-03-24T04:43:20`

 Archive the backup to a file:<br/>